Eurodollar: History

 In 1997, nearly 90% of all international loans were made via Eurodollars.

 Until the repeal of Regulation Q on 21 July 2011, banks were not allowed to pay interest on corporate transactional accounts.
 Banks would automatically transfer, or sweep, funds from a corporation's checking account into an overnight investment option such as Eurodollar sweep accounts to effectively earn interest on those funds.

 In 2016, the Eurodollar market size was estimated at around 13.833 trillion.

-Since 2016, the use of Eurodollars has been on a consistent decline.
+From 2016 to 2024, the use of Eurodollars has consistently declined.

 After reserve requirements were eliminated in 2020, U.S. banks began shifting toward selected deposits (domestic, offshore-style instruments) instead of Eurodollars.
 As of early 2024, selected deposits made up nearly 85% of overnight volume, compared to about 50–50 in 2019.

 Eurodollar futures contracts

 The Eurodollar futures contract was launched in 1981.
 It was the first cash-settled futures contract.
 It traded on the Chicago Mercantile Exchange.
 Eurodollar futures were an instrument used to wager on Federal Reserve policy or to hedge the direction of short-term interest rates.
 In April 2023, after the Libor scandal, they were eliminated and transitioned to SOFR-based contracts.